On the existence of zero-sum subsequences of distinct lengths: Two concluding remarks

 \begin{conjecture} Let $G \simeq C_{n_1} \oplus \dots \oplus C_{n_r},$ with $1 < n_1 \text{ } |\text{ } \dots \text{ }|\text{ } n_r \in \mathbb{N}$, be a finite Abelian group, and let $S$ be a sequence over $G$ with $\left|S\right|=\mathsf{D}(G)+i-1$, where $i \in \llbracket 1,n_1 \rrbracket$.
 Let also $\mathcal{A}$ be any $(i-1)$-subset of $\llbracket 1,n_1-1 \rrbracket$.
 Then $S$ contains a non-empty zero-sum subsequence $S'$ such that

 \end{conjecture}

 Let $G$ be a finite Abelian group of exponent $m$.
-By $\mathsf{s}_{m\mathbb{N}}(G)$ we denote the smallest $t \in \mathbb{N}^*$ such that every sequence $S$ over $G$ with $|S| \geq t$ contains a non-empty zero-sum subsequence $S'$ with $\left|S'\right| \equiv 0 \text{ } (\text{mod } m).$ The exact value of the invariant $\mathsf{s}_{m\mathbb{N}}(G)$ is currently known for finite Abelian groups of rank $r \leq 2$, and finite Abelian $p$-groups only (see Theorem $6.7$ in \cite{GaoGero06}).
+By $\mathsf{s}_{m\mathbb{N}}(G)$ we denote the smallest $t \in \mathbb{N}^*$ such that every sequence $S$ over $G$ with $|S| \geq t$ contains a non-empty zero-sum subsequence $S'$ with $\left|S'\right| \equiv 0 \text{ } (\text{mod } m).$ The exact value of the invariant $\mathsf{s}_{m\mathbb{N}}(G)$ is currently known for finite Abelian groups of rank $r \leq 2$, and finite Abelian $p$-groups only (see \cite[Theorem $6.7$]{GaoGero06}).
 For instance, Conjecture \ref{conjecture generale Girard} implies that for all integers $n,r \geq 1$, one has $\mathsf{s}_{n\mathbb{N}}(C^r_n)=(r+1)(n-1)+1$.
 This conjecture would also help to tackle the inverse problem associated to $\mathsf{s}_{m\mathbb{N}}(G)$, by giving an account of the variety of zero-sum subsequences contained in a long sequence without any non-empty zero-sum subsequence of length congruent to $0$ modulo $m$.
-Finally, any progress on this conjecture would provide a new insight on the structure of sequences over $C_n$ without any zero-sum subsequence of length $n$ (see Theorem $7.5$ and Conjecture $7.6$ in \cite{GaoGero06}, as well as \cite{SavChen07}).
+Finally, any progress on this conjecture would provide a new insight into the structure of sequences over $C_n$ without any zero-sum subsequence of length $n$ (see \cite[Theorem $7.5$ and Conjecture $7.6$]{GaoGero06}, as well as \cite{SavChen07}).

 Let $G$ be a finite Abelian group of exponent $m$, and let $\ell \geq 1$ be an integer.
 By $\eta_{\ell m}(G)$ we denote the smallest $t \in \mathbb{N}^*$ such that every sequence $S$ over $G$ with $|S| \geq t$ contains a non-empty zero-sum subsequence $S'$ with $\left|S'\right| \leq \ell m$.
-It may be observed that for every $\ell \geq \left\lceil \mathsf{D}(G)/m\right\rceil$, one has the equality $\eta_{\ell m}(G)=\mathsf{D}(G)$.
+It may be observed that, for every $\ell \geq \left\lceil \mathsf{D}(G)/m\right\rceil$, one has the equality $\eta_{\ell m}(G)=\mathsf{D}(G)$.
 Now, our second conjecture is the following.

 \begin{conjecture} Let $G$ be a finite Abelian group of exponent $m$, and let $S$ be a sequence over $G$ with $\left|S\right|=\eta_{\ell m}(G)+i-1$, where $i \in \llbracket 1,\ell m \rrbracket$.
 Then $S$ contains a zero-sum subsequence $S'$ of length $i \leq \left|S'\right| \leq \ell m$. \end{conjecture}